Skoda Superb Estate (2019 - ) review

 How powerful is it?

 The Superb comes with a range of choices for your engine, some petrol, some diesel and, in the fullness of time, a plug-in hybrid variant, too.
-Diesels are still the most popular choices in cars like the Superb, though, and we’ve tried two of the choices available, both 2.0-litre units giving either 150- or 190 horsepower.
+Diesels are still the most popular choices in cars like the Superb, though, and we’ve tried two of the choices available, both 2.0-litre units giving either 150 or 190 horsepower.
 Both are impressively perky, with decent urge from low down in the rev range and a very decent turn of pace.
 The pace advantage that the 190 gives you over the 150 is just about appreciable, but doesn’t ultimately make much difference to how fast you go or how easy your life is, so we’d say most folk are better off saving their cash and sticking with the less powerful option.
 Choose a version with the seven-speed twin-clutch automatic gearbox, and you’ll find that this keeps life even more smooth and stress-free.
-So will the fact that both the engines we’ve tried stay smooth and quiet at all times.
+So will the fact that both the diesels we’ve tried stay smooth and quiet at all times.

 How much will it cost me?